pycontribs/jira/docs/contributing.rst

 * Patches should be:
     * concise
-    * works across all supported versions of Python.
+    * work across all supported versions of Python.
     * follows the existing style of the code base (PEP-8).
-    * has comments included as needed.
+    * included comments as required.

 * Great Patch has:
     * A test case that demonstrates the previous flaw that now passes with the included patch.